100 Notable alumni of

 -

-John Deere was an American blacksmith and manufacturer who founded Deere & Company, one of the largest and leading agricultural and construction equipment manufacturers in the world.
+John Deere was an American blacksmith, businessman, inventor and politician.
+He founded Deere & Company, one of the largest and leading agricultural and construction-equipment manufacturers in the world.
 Born in Rutland, Vermont, Deere moved to Illinois and invented the first commercially successful steel plow in 1837.

 -